 Davit was born and raised in Georgia.
 He studied chemistry at Iv.
 Javakhishvili Tbilisi

 In 2013 he moved to the University of Pennsylvania (as visiting scholar) where his research interests were in the broad field of dendritic macromolecules.
-Since 2014 he is a post-doctoral fellow at the University of Pennsylvania working with Professor Christopher B. Murray.
-His research interests include the synthesis of dendritic ligands for nanoparticle surface functionalization to tune an optical, magnetic, solubility and self-assembly properties of colloidal nanoparticles.
+From 2014 to 2017 he was a post-doctoral fellow at the University of Pennsylvania working with Professor Christopher B. Murray.
+His research interests included the synthesis of dendritic ligands for nanoparticle surface functionalization to tune an optical, magnetic, solubility and self-assembly properties of colloidal nanoparticles.
 Currently, he is an associate technical director of the Chemical and Nanoparticle Synthesis Center (CNSC) which was established in 2018 within the Perelman School of Medicine at the University of Pennsylvania.